 It takes a lot of natural resources and effort to produce sugar.
-Sugar cane is known as a “thirsty crop,” and takes a significant amount of water to grow it.
+Sugar cane is known as a “thirsty crop” and takes a significant amount of water to grow it.
 Moreover, approximately 3 feet of cane is needed to produce one cube of sugar.
 So in addition to water, a lot of labor is involved in growing, harvesting and processing sugar cane.

-History of Sugar in Hawaii
+Overview of Sugar Plantations in Hawaii